Sign Up for Our Newsletters

 High and low full centerpieces fill the ballroom at the Los Angeles Athletic Club.
 All “Flower Trend” designs by Flower Duet and photos by Kit Wertz

 Hiring a Professional Wedding Planner

 With couples both working full-time and the popularity of getting married away from home, many are opting to hire a professional wedding planner.
-According to our elegant and lovely friend Ida Gardner from, Ida Gardner Events, there are at least five reasons to hire a wedding planner:
+There are at least five reasons to hire a wedding planner:

 - Saves Time